 Why do you soak eggplant before cooking it?

-Some people prefer to soak cubed eggplant in some milk before they cook it because it makes it creamier and cuts down on some of the bitterness.
+Some people prefer to soak cubed eggplant in some milk before cooking it because it makes it creamier and cuts down on some bitterness.
 The eggplant flesh acts like a sponge, soaking up the milk.

 More kitchen resources